simpletext-madics/2022/clef/en/task3.md

 ## Task 3: Rewrite this!
 Given a query, simplify passages from scientific abstracts.

-The goal of this task is to provide a simplified version of text passages.
+The goal of this task is to provide a simplified version of text passages (sentences) with regard to a query.
 Participants will be provided with queries and abstracts of scientific papers.
-The abstracts can be split into sentences as in the exemple [https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa](https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa).
+The abstracts can be split into sentences.
 The simplified passages will be evaluated manually with eventual use of aggregating metrics.

+**Intput format:**
+* *snt_id*: a unique passage (sentence) identifier
+* *source_snt*: passage texte
+* *doc_id*: a unique source document identifier
+* *query_id*: a query ID
+* *query_text*: simplification should be done with regard to this query

+*Input example:*

 *Output format:*